 What approach should investors use to predict forex movements?

-Before deciding what approach to take forex investors to need to define the basics of their strategy, including what currency pairs to trade.
-The majority of trading volumes in the forex market are concentrated on major currency pairs, like EUR/USD, GBP/USD and USD/JPY, but some find opportunity by focusing on other, less popular pairs.
+Before deciding what approach to take forex investors need to define the basics of their strategy, including what currency pairs to trade.
+The majority of trading volumes in the forex market are concentrated on major currency pairs, like EUR/USD, GBP/USD, and USD/JPY, but some find opportunity by focusing on other, less popular pairs.

 Another major factor that will influence what approach to take is the timeframe in which to trade.
 Many short-term forex traders will start afresh each day, closing out all of their positions before the end of the day (wherever they are) in order to avoid any drastic price movements that could occur overnight, known as day trading.
 Others look to hold positions over a slightly longer period, typically between two to 14 days, known as swing trading.
 Those in it for the longer term use the likes of position trading, which sees traders hold positions for months or even years while trying to refrain from reacting to any up or down price movements in the meanwhile.